 "We make our own beverages.
 It reduces waste."

 "Clever."
 I took a swig.
 "Tell me something, am I the only guy in the building that has to wear a dress, or is this really a job requirement?"

-I found the drink to be everything I expected, except for tinges of something tasting of Fisherman's Friend cough drops and little beads of gel flavored like burnt popcorn.
+It tasted as expected, except for tinges of something tasting of Fisherman's Friend cough drops and little beads of gel flavored like burnt popcorn.
 "What did you put in this?"

 "Just something to make you pee."